Place a different colored tennis ball atop each cone.

 Then move to the next spot on the arc and reset.
 Again, simulate making the low save, driving your top down.
 Move to the next spot and repeat.

-Station 3: Lateral Step – Lateral step is a little more of advanced move, so skip this if your goalie is brand new.
+Station 3: Lateral Step – Lateral step is a little more of an advanced move, so skip this if your goalie is brand new.
 In this station we setup 4 balls in a row.
-Instead of taking our 45 degree step, we’ll take a lateral step and simulate making a low save.
+Instead of taking our 45-degree step, we’ll take a lateral step and simulate making a low save.

 Goalie Lead Hand Drill

 If you have two goalies, have them throw each other the balls while the coach analyzes their form to ensure its right.
-Chest up, stepping
+Chest up, top hand straight to the ball, with a lead step.
+Eyes ridiculously focused on the ball the entire time.

 We’ll work on tying together our lead hand and our lead step.
 Lead hand is top hand (right for righties, left for lefties) and lead foot is the foot on which side the ball is shot (ball shot to your left, left foot is the lead foot).